How to Get Disability Benefits for Lupus

 How Much Can You Get For Disability For Lupus?

-The maximum amount you get for disability with lupus is $3,882 per month.
-The amount you will receive in disability benefits after you have been diagnosed with lupus will depend on your situation, including your average lifetime earnings before you became disabled.
+The maximum amount you get for disability with lupus is $3,882 per month, with the average check being about $1,500 in 2024.
+The amount you will receive in disability benefits after you have been diagnosed with lupus will depend on your situation, including your age, education, and average lifetime earnings before you became disabled.

 How Long Does it Take to Get Disability for Lupus?